xamarin/xamarin-forms-samples/BoxView/DotMatrixClock/README.md

 Dot-Matrix Clock
 ======

-This sample shows how to use the `BoxView` element for creating a simulation of a dot-matrix digital display.
+The `BoxView` element is ideal for creating a simulation of a dot-matrix digital display.

+This sample is described in more detail in the article on [BoxView](/guides/xamarin-forms/user-interface/boxview/).

 Author
 ------